The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 5 – They have no business or moving expenses for that year

-2 – Qualifying for the Foreign Earned Income Exclusion
+2 – Qualifying for the Foreign Earned Income Exclusion in 2022

 To claim the Foreign Earned Income Exclusion, expats must demonstrate that their tax home is abroad by meeting one of two IRS definitions.
 It’s important for expats to clearly understand these IRS definitions of a tax home being abroad, as a small error can mean the difference between qualifying or not, and therefore whether they face a US tax bill or not.